akka/akka/akka-docs/src/main/paradox/stream/operators/ActorFlow/askWithStatus.md

 # ActorFlow.askWithStatus

-Use the "Ask Pattern" to send each stream element as an `ask` to the target actor (of the new actors API), and expect StatusReply reply that will be unwrapped emitted downstream.
+Use the "Ask Pattern" to send each stream element as an `ask` to the target actor (of the new actors API),  and expect a reply of Type StatusReply[T] where the T will be unwrapped and emitted downstream.

 @ref[Actor interop operators](../index.md#actor-interop-operators)